rubocop/ruby-style-guide/README.md

 ## Exceptions

+* Signal exceptions using the `fail` keyword.
+Use `raise` only when catching an exception and re-raising it (because here you're not failing, but explicitly and purposefully raising an exception).

+    ```Ruby
+    begin
+     fail "Oops";
+    rescue => error
+      raise if error.message != "Oops"
+    end
+    ```

+* Never return form an `ensure` block.
+If you explicitly return from a method inside an `ensure` block, the return will take precedence over any exception being raised, and the method will return as if no exception had been raised at all.
+In effect, the exception will be silently thrown away.

+    ```Ruby
+    def foo
+      begin
+        fail
+      ensure
+        return "very bad idea"
+      end
+    end
+    ```

 * Don't suppress exceptions.

     ```Ruby
+    # bad
     begin
       # an exception occurs here
     rescue SomeError
       # the rescue clause does absolutely nothing
     end

+    # bad
+    do_something rescue nil
     ```

 * Don't use exceptions for flow of control.